Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Data-Types.md

 ### Dynamic Vector

 The **Dynamic Vector** type allows connected edges of any **Vector** type.
-All connected edges are automatically truncated to the type with the lowest dimension, unless the lowest dimension is 1, in which case the **Vector 1** is promoted.
+All connected edges are automatically truncated to the type with the lowest dimension, unless the lowest dimension is 1, in which case the **Float** is promoted.

 ### Dynamic Matrix